brev/gatsby-remark-dropcap/README.md

 [remark-dropcap][remarkdropcap].

-Modifies the first letter of the first paragraph from your markdown, converting it into a cross-browser Drop Cap typography span.
+Modifies the first letter of the first paragraph from your markdown, converting it into accessible, cross-browser Drop Cap typography markup.

 ## Syntax